fromhktosg/fromhktosg.github.io/_i18n/en/_posts/2023-03-22-stablenation.md

 categories: [Singapore, housing, food]
 image: assets/images/sdg.png
 ---
-In 1991, the Singapore government introduced [five shared values](https://eresources.nlb.gov.sg/history/events/62f98f76-d54d-415d-93a1-4561c776ab97#:~:text=The%20five%20Shared%20Values%20that,5%20Racial%20and%20religious%20harmony). that helped forge a Singaporean identity.
-These values include
+In 1991, the Singapore government introduced five shared values. that helped forge a Singaporean identity.
+These values are -

 a) nation before community and society above self